GameServerManagers/LinuxGSM-Docs/Usage.md

 # Console

-Console allows you to view the live console of a server as it is running and allow you to enter comm
+Console allows you to view the live console of a server as it is running and allow you to enter commands; if supported.

+    ./arma3server console

+To exit the console press “CTRL+b d”.
+> Note: pressing “CTRL+c” will terminate the server.